spinnaker/governance/rfc/user-secrets.md

   - Enable Spinnaker to use external secrets managers through a common Spinnaker identity which secrets owners can grant read access.
   - Enable Spinnaker to enforce access controls to these secrets based on authorization data delivered with the secret.
   - Enable Clouddriver account credentials to use authorized user secrets.
-  - Enable SpEL expressions to use user secrets.
-  - Enable other Spinnaker services to use user secrets.
+  - Enable other Spinnaker services to use user secrets via common Kork library.
 * Non-Goals
   - Direct storage of secrets (best done through external secrets managers).
   - Modification of user secrets contents.